 Today was a bit warmer but much less windy, so off we went through the unmowed forest of aquatic growth surrounding our slip.
 The boys barely had time to settle into cruising position before we reached Trenton.
 10.2 nm is our shortest day yet but we need to stage for the Waterway.

 A couple of days ago Crossroads posted a photo of tight docking.
 But Barry and Robin are pros.
-Ignoring our rank amateurism, the Trent Port folks decided we should shoe-horn up beside scared-to-death owners of a sailboat that Misty Pearl outweighs by 18 tons.
+Ignoring our rank amateurism, the Trent Port folks decided we should shoe-horn up beside scared-to-death owners of a sailboat that Misty Pearl outweighs by about twenty tons, bless its heart.
 They and we hastily started adding fenders before we squeaked in.
 Any time two boats are rubbing fenders it’s not a good thing.

-Since we are staying here for another day, we hiked up to TSW Lock no. 1.
+Since we’re staying here for another day, we hiked up to TSW Lock no. 1.
 Beautiful trail along the Trent River to get there.

 The Canadians don’t need modern conveniences like mules or steam engines to power the gates on the lock.
 No siree.
-They do it just like they have since the lock was built in 1910 – with college kids pushing a turnstile.
+They open and close just like they’ve opened and closed since the lock was built in 1910: with spunky college kids pushing a turnstile.

 In any event, we greatly look forward to this stretch of the Loop.